Spectral theory for non-unitary twists: Admissible representations

 \section{Admissible representations}

-Suppose that $G$ is a Lie group.
+In this section, we assume that $G$ is a Lie group.
 Choose a left-invariant metric on $G$ and let $\Delta$ denote the Laplace operator for this metric.
 We call such a $\Delta$ a \e{group-Laplacian}.
 Let $\g_\R$ be the real Lie algebra of $G$ and $\g$ its complexification.
 The universal enveloping algebra $U(\g)$ can be identified with the algebra of left-invariant differential operators on $G$, so $\Delta$ can be viewed as an element of $U(\g)$.

 By a \e{representation} of $G$ we mean a group homomorphism $R:G\to \GL(V)$ to the group of invertible bicontinuous linear operators on some Banach space $V$ such that the map $G\times V\to V$, $(g,v)\mapsto \pi(g)v$ is continuous.
 The space of \e{smooth vectors} $V^\infty$ then is defined as the space of all $v\in V$ such that $G\to V$, $x\mapsto R(x)v$ is infinitely differentiable.
 The universal enveloping algebra $U(\g)$ acts on the dense subspace $V^\infty$ of smooth vectors.